-HD-3XTL Degausser w/ IRONCLAD Erasure Verification System - NEW
+HD-3XTL Degausser w/ IRONCLAD Erasure Verification System

 Hard Drive Degausser & Tape Degausser HD-3XTL IRONCLAD

 Erasure Verification System

 In just seconds, the HD-3XTL hard drive degausser with IRONCLAD verification completely erases all data on hard drives and tape while also verifying and documenting the erasure.
 As the media travels down the exit slide, Garner's exclusive IRONCLAD system automatically captures a JPG image of the media and generates a proof-of-erasure and destruction certificate for audit and archival purposes.
 The HD-3XTL's 10,000 gauss field with an oversized media slot will permanently erase all data on high-coercivity (magnetic) hard drives and tape up to 1.7" in height.

 IRONCLAD® Erasure and Destruction Verification System